 Look for These Signs to Estimate How Much Your Estate Jewelry Is Worth

 Just because a piece of jewelry looks old doesn’t mean it is an antique or worth money.
-As a jewelry buyer, I have to be able to recognize the era of a piece, the value of a piece and the resale value of a piece.
+As jewelry buyers, we have to recognize the era of a piece, the retail value of a piece, and the resale value of a piece.

 The High-End Test of Estate Jewelry

 1. Look for a brand name or a hallmark.